Smart City Plan Project

 View: Smart City Plan (Flipbook)

-The City of Norwood Payneham & St Peters will implement a new Smart City Plan to guide the City to becoming more digitally connected and technologically enhanced.
+The City of Norwood Payneham & St Peters is implementing a new Smart City Plan to guide the City to becoming more digitally connected and technologically enhanced.

 As a smart city, the City of Norwood Payneham & St Peters will join global leaders such as London, Toronto and Tokyo in using infrastructure, innovation and technology to improve liveability in the City.